Plagiarism Checkers Mentioned Below

 Grammarly is one of the biggest companies working closely in education and industry.
-Hundreds of companies, schools, and universities are using Grammarly for proofreading, plagiarism checking and learning English Grammar.
-They have a great database and constantly learning algorithms which are becoming better with time.
+Hundreds of companies, schools, and universities are using Grammarly for proofreading, plagiarism checking, and learning English Grammar.
+They have a great database and constantly learning algorithms that are becoming better with time.

-Not to forget, Grammarly is a safe tool (forget rumours) and they don’t sell your data to anybody.
-With the provided browser extension, Android support and native applications, it gives much power to you as an academician.
+Not to forget, Grammarly is a safe tool (forget rumors) and they don’t sell your data to anybody.
+With the provided browser extension, Android support, and native applications, it gives much power to you as an academician.

 Loved by some of the best selling writers, ProWritingAid is a decent grammar editor and contextual writing editor.
-In the premium version of the software, which is available on Apple devices, Windows, Google Doc and Scrivener, it has an integrated plagiarism checker.
+In the premium version of the software, which is available on Apple devices, Windows, Google Doc, and Scrivener, has an integrated plagiarism checker.

 ProWritingAid comes with fair pricing and great features, it can be on your radar if you are looking for a plagiarism checker for avoiding accidental pitfalls.

-Here is a tool which is very specific to the task.
+Here is a tool that is very specific to the task.
 MOSS is the (perhaps) best possible plagiarism checker ever created to detect plagiarism in software codes and programs.
 It was created in the Stanford labs in 1994.
-Since the inception, it is being used in several classrooms and research works to detect similarity in codes.
+Since its inception, it is being used in several classrooms and research works to detect similarity in codes.

 The best way to protect your research is to keep it confidential.
 The above tools are tested and provide at most security to your data.
 Plagiarism can ruin your career and is unbearably frustrating.
 I hope the above tools will help you to write better assignments and get better grades.